 - Firstly, units in stock are interchangeable.

-One barrel of crude oil as raw materials is probably interchangeable with any other barrel of the same kind of oil.
+One barrel of crude oil as raw materials is probably interchangeable with any other barrel of the same kind.
 One sealed can of peas in finished goods may be interchangeable with thousands of others in stock.

 - Secondly, costs of acquiring units in stock are changing over time.

 A firm may purchase oil as raw materials in January at $85 / barrel.
 In June, the same barrel may cost $90, and another barrel may cost $98 in December.
 Similarly, a can of peas may have a COGS of $1.00 in January, $1.10 in February, and $1.50 in March.

 Referring to the example above, suppose the firm adds cans of peas to inventory as follows: